Invest in Your Future with Seton Hall

 Each academic year, Seton Hall offers a limited number of partial or full assistantships.
 Such opportunities generally come in one of three forms: a research assistantship, which involves a graduate student conducting research under the supervision of a University faculty member; a teaching assistantship, which involves a graduate student conducting recitations, laboratory sessions, lecture courses, or other classroom experiences while under the supervision of a University faculty member; or a graduate assistantship, which is a student employment position in an academic department or administrative unit whereby assistants work a set number of hours per week and, in return, receive a tuition waiver.

-Assistantships pay full tuition for a certain number of credits per semester and provide a monthly stipend.
+Assistantships pay full tuition for a certain number of credits per semester and are provided a monthly stipend.
 In exchange, those who have earned an assistantship must work 20 hours per week and maintain a grade point average of 3.0 or better.
 Oftentimes, assistantships are renewed for a second year provided both the student and supervisor are satisfied with the arrangements.

 Fellowships